-The Teachers were Miss Burgess (Seniors in the Lower classroom); Miss Salter (Juniors in the upper classroom); Prior to this there were instructors from families in the woollen industry.
+Miss Burgess (Seniors in the lower classroom); Miss Salter (Juniors in the upper classroom).
+Prior to this there were instructors from families in the woollen industry.
 Both teachers were in the school from World War 1 until the school closed in 1928.
 There were very strict tests carried out by special inspectors twice a year.
 Discipline was very strict and a cane was placed on the teacher’s desk.
 This was used for cheating, lying or any other disruption.
-Fidgets were made to stand in the corner facing the wall for 10 minutes with their hands on their heads.
+Fidgets were made to stand in the corner facing the wall for ten minutes with their hands on their heads.

 The Interior of the school

 The school had tortoise stoves which were used to dry wet clothes and shoes in winter.
 They were surrounded by tall mesh railings.
 There was gas lighting with a fragile mantle which showered fine dust on the nearest pupil and his/her desk.
 The teacher’s desk was mounted on a platform which also held a blackboard and easel.
 Desks were in groups of two and had hard wooden seats and tops which opened.
 The very young pupils sat on hard wooden small armchairs, with a small table in front.